elias-aouad/image-finder/README.md

 ## How to setup

-First, make sure you're using python 3.8
+First, ceate a virtual environment and make sure you're using python 3.8

 Second, follow these commands :